oddbird/susy/docs/diy.rst

 Susy is built in three distinct modules: math, output, and syntax.
-The math and and output layers form the core of Susy — so abstract that they could be used for any grid system.
+The math and output layers form the core of Susy — so abstract that they could be used for any grid system.
 That's exactly what we hope will happen.